Delicious Vegan Chocolate Muffins Recipe Plus Ingredient Facts

 I love chocolate.
 It’s my favourite variety of ice cream, smoothie, cookie, cake, and muffin.
 Cocoa gives chocolate its flavour and has many health benefits, but unfortunately the cocoa in chocolate bars and foods is often accompanied by unhealthy ingredients.
 Chocolate muffins sold in stores are frequently high in fat and sugar and may contain artificial colours and flavours as well.

 Luckily, muffins are quick and easy to make at home, where it’s easy to control their ingredients.
 The recipe for chocolate muffins shown below contains whole wheat flour and is very low in fat.
-Although no oil or fat is included in the list of ingredients, the muffins aren’t completely fat free, since the rice milk sold in stores contains a small amount of added oil.
+Although no oil or solid fat is included in the list of ingredients, the muffins aren’t completely fat free, since the rice milk sold in stores contains a small amount of added oil.
 The pumpkin puree and apple sauce in this recipe provide the texture that fat usually supplies in baked goods.

 The muffins contain no animal products, so they are suitable for vegans.
 Since they are dairy free, they are also suitable for people who are allergic to dairy products.
 In addition, the muffins contain no added sucrose from table sugar.
 They are nice to eat as a snack or as part of a meal.
 They make a delicious dessert when they’re eaten with vegan chocolate pudding or vegan ice cream.

 Bread and Cake Muffins